Deshcloud2020/identity_keycloak/testsuite/integration-arquillian/test-apps/servlet-authz/README.md

 # About the Example Application

-This is a simple Servlet-based application that will introduce you to some of the main concepts around Keycloak Authorization Services.
+This is a simple Servlet-based application that will introduce you to some of the main concepts around DTidentity Authorization Services.

 For this application, users can be regular users, premium users or administrators, where: